DrewBradfordXYZ/quickbase-copy/README.md

 ## Prerequisites

 - Node.js version 14.x or higher
-- A QuickBase account with the necessary permissions
+- A QuickBase account with the necessary permissions (a free builder account will work)

 ## Install